afknapping/github-from-scratch/_posts/2013-10-26-html-how-does-it-work.md

 ---
 layout: post
 title:  "HTML - How does it work?"
+category: "Part 1: Learning how to sail"
+chapter: "one"
 ---

 The browser can do more than just print the text from the file.
 It speaks its own language, called "HTML" (HyperText Markup Language).